-NJ Gov. Murphy To Address Budget Battle
+'Nothing Off The Table': Gov. Murphy Speaks As NJ Shutdown Looms

 The proposal is the latest salvo in the freshman governor’s first budget negotiation as the prospects for a state government shutdown grow.
 Democrats are clashing over which taxes to raise to finance increases in transit, education and pension spending.

+Murphy, a fellow Democrat, admitted to reporters that a shutdown may occur since he has yet to reach an agreement on the new proposal.
+“We’re not taking anything off the table,” Murphy said at Gregory Elementary School in Trenton Thursday.
+“I’m prepared to fight and go down with the ship,” the first term governor added, in reference to his stance on funding the state’s education system with higher taxes.

+Murphy also continued to take shots at the Garden State’s previous governor, Chris Christie, and said he hasn’t discussed the looming crisis with the republican or former New Jersey Gov. Jon Corzine.

-Sweeney’s latest proposal changes the Legislature’s expiration of a business tax hike from two year to four years, increases real estate transfer taxes on property over $1 million from 1 percent to 2 percent and levies a 6.625 percent sales tax on short-term rental property.
-Currently such rentals are untaxed.
+The latest proposal from state lawmakers changes the Legislature’s expiration of a business tax hike from two year to four years, increases real estate transfer taxes on property over $1 million from 1 percent to 2 percent and levies a 6.625 percent sales tax on short-term rental property.
+Currently, such rentals are not taxed.

 The proposals are aimed at satisfying Murphy’s request for “sustainable” and long-term revenue.
 Sweeney also said he wants a long-term plan to address costs in state government.

-“Honestly all these taxes, really, bother the hell out of me because what we’re not talking about is fixing New Jersey,” he said.
+“Honestly all these taxes, really, bother the hell out of me because what we’re not talking about is fixing New Jersey,” Steve Sweeney said.

-Murphy spoke earlier Wednesday in Newark alongside Mayor Ras Baraka and local and state officials.

-He reiterated the possibility that he could line-item veto spending out of the budget if there’s not enough tax revenue to support it.

 The governor also said he would consider raising transit fares if the budget is not passed.

-“We put a budget out and in investment in NJ TRANSIT that we were crystal clear that with that investment, we would guarantee no increase in fares until June 30 of next year,” he said.
-“I hope we can stick to that.”

-A failure to enact a balanced budget by the start of the fiscal year on Sunday would result in a state government shutdown.
-Murphy and legislators say they want to avoid that, but they’re clashing over taxes.
+A failure to enact a balanced budget by July 1 would result in a state government shutdown; closing state parks and furloughing thousands of state employees.

 (© Copyright 2018 CBS Broadcasting Inc. All Rights Reserved.
 The Associated Press contributed to this report.)